learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q33.** A legal document page contains a passage that was recently changed.
+**Q.** A legal document page contains a passage that was recently changed.
 The old price "$40" was replaced with "$35".
 Which HTML5 markup correctly represents this edit so that the change is semantically conveyed?

 - A) `<strike>$40</strike> <b>$35</b>`
 - B) `<del>$40</del> <ins>$35</ins>`